Where to Stay in Nantucket

 If you’re visiting Nantucket as a family, stay in 76 Main.
-This boutique is also located in Town with its own private beach and is recently renovated, with fun nautical decor.
+This boutique is also located in Town and is recently renovated, with fun nautical decor.

 The Wauwinet is a historic inn tucked away in northeast Nantucket.
 It’s the only member of Relais & Châteaux on the island and has luxurious guest rooms, 4 charming cottages and prime access to the pristine beaches of Nantucket Bay.